 - PHYS 241 Statics: A study of the basic principles of mechanics applicable to rigid bodies in equilibrium, the kinematics and kinetics of particle motion and an application of these principles to the solution of a variety of practical and more complicated problems.
 3 lecture-recitation hours.
 Prerequisite: MATH 130 and PHYS 113 or permission of the instructor.

 - PHYS 242 Mechanics of Solids: An introduction to the concepts of stress and strain, material properties, deflections of bars under axial, torsional and bending loads, statically indeterminate problems, and stress transformations.
 3 lecture-recitation hours.
 Prerequisite: MATH 130 and PHYS 241 or permission of the instructor.

 - ENGR 360 Probability and Engineering Statistics: This course focuses on the fundamental concepts of probability and the application of inferential statistical models used in analysis of engineering data.
 Topics include sampling, descriptive statistics, probability distributions, confidence intervals, hypotheses testing, regression and curve fitting, design of experiments, and use of statistical software.
-Consideration is given to how data is collected, what type of data is collected, how often it is collected and what can be inferred about engineering designs based upon statistical analysis of the data.
+Consideration is given to practical issues in data collection, presentation, and analysis, as well as drawing conclusions based on data.
 Prerequisite: MATH 231 or permission of instructor.
-3 Lecture Hours..
+3 Lecture Hours.